 No. Stitches are dissolvable and the dressings can be removed after ten days.

 What can go wrong with arthroscopic impingement surgery?

 Complications after keyhole hip surgery are unusual.
 Patients may experience temporary soreness or numbness in the foot from the traction boot applied to gain access to the hip joint during surgery.
 Swelling, bruising and clicking around the hip area also entirely normal after hip arthroscopy and resolve within two to three weeks.
 Temporary stretching injuries to the major nerves in the leg are very rare following hip arthroscopy.
 The most important complication is that the surgery may not succeed in its goals of relieving pain and improving activity levels.
 In published studies 65 – 75% of patients are pleased with their surgery and would undergo the procedure again on the other hip if necessary.
 Even if surgery is not successful patients still notice, with time, that they are no longer deteriorating.
 Surgery is least likely to be successful when the cam has already done a lot of damage to the cartilage and the hip is on the verge of arthritis.
 These borderline hips can usually be identified with pre-operative xrays and scans so patients can be warned.
 Arthroscopic surgery also has the advantage that it starts with a direct examination of the joint and occasionally, unexpectedly severe arthritis is found.

 What tablets will I need after surgery?

 Patients are expected to have a supply of paracetamol and ibuprofen (Nurofen, the non-steroidal anti-inflammatory drug) at home.
-In addition they are sent home with a few days of stronger painkillers such as codeine or tramadol.
+In addition they are sent home with a few days' supply of stronger painkillers such as codeine or tramadol.